-- TVHProxy – This is proxy software, written to interface TVHeadend, which is a linux-based DVR package, with Plex.
+- TVHProxy: This is proxy software, written to interface TVHeadend (which is a linux-based DVR package) with Plex.
 Many users have been able to utilize this to get their unsupported device working for now.
-We do not support this method, but have heard good things about it.
+We do not provide support for this method, but have heard good things about it.

 Tuner Support for Windows Server